MIDHUNTA30/SMC-MATLAB/README.md

 # SMC-MATLAB
-Sliding Mode Control using MATLAB
+Sliding Mode Control using MATLAB.
 The codes are based on by book on SMC titled INTO THE SLIDING MODES.
 For a better understanding of the codes and the theory of SMC the book can be refered.
 The link for accessing the book is given below: